 In mediation, a particular benefit is that the parties can set the agenda, with the assistance of the trained expert mediator.
 They set the pace and control the outcome but, at all points, they are ably assisted and guided by our experienced, impartial and legally qualified mediators, all of whom are experts in their field.
-Our mediator barristers can and will ensure that the best chance of an acceptable resolution is provided to both parties who are always kept on an equal footing throughout the process.
+Our mediator barristers can and will ensure that the best chance of an acceptable resolution is provided to all parties in the dispute, who are always kept on an equal footing throughout the process.

-Mediation can include just the two parties in a room together (or separately if the circumstances require) or involve the parties together with the assistance of their individual legal representatives.
-At all stages, the 1GC Family Law barrister mediator will ensure that each party is properly heard and will encourage them to consider all options for resolution.
+Mediation can include just the parties in a room jointly (or separately if the circumstances require) or involve the parties together with the assistance of their individual legal representatives, if they have these.
+At all stages, the 1GC Family Law barrister mediator will ensure that every party is properly heard and will encourage them to consider all options for resolution.

-Clients may appoint a 1GC Family Law mediator directly or be referred via their individual legal representatives.
+Clients may appoint a 1GC Family Law mediator directly or be referred via their individual legal representative.